Frankfurt– An international interdisciplinary research center

 Very large and advanced neuroscience and translational research centers in Bonn are “Caesar”, “LIFE & BRAIN” and “DZNE”.
 Caesar’s research focuses on topics of cellular signal processing and neural foundations of behavior and it is associated with the Max Planck Society.
 Combining expertise in genomics, transgenics, cellomics and cognitive neuroscience, LIFE & BRAIN represents a center of excellence in the field of translational biomedicine.
 DZNE is focused on translational neurodegenerative research, exploring diseases of the nervous system, such as Alzheimer or Chorea Huntington, to develop new strategies for prevention, treatment and care.
 Since 2016 its new building is located in the clinical campus of the University of Bonn and will host the DNO event in 2018.
 All of them offer a huge variety of post-graduate programs and research positions.

+Our Nationals Neuroscience Olympiad will be hosted by our DNO-Frankfurt team.
 The event will take place at the Max Planck Institute for Brain Research, located on the Goethe University of Frankfurt at Campus Riedberg.

 Max Planck Institute for Brain Research